arnold-c/arnold-c/README.md

 ![](Github-banner.tif)

 Hi!
-I'm Callum, a 1st year PhD student in the Biology department at Penn State, studying infectious disease epidemiology.
+I'm Callum, a 1st year PhD candidate in the Biology department at Penn State, studying infectious disease epidemiology.
 I spend a lot of my day thinking about ways to model respiratory viruses (currently SARS-CoV-2 and measles), often using both traditional epidemiological methods and mathematical models